g0v-data/g0v-hackmd-archive/notes/cmpGdmypR1OPBBOS1KBpeA.md

 |TPL_NOTIFY|The priority level at which most I/O operations are performed.|
 |TPL_HIGH_LEVEL|The priority level for the one timer interrupt supported in EFI.|

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_ac390ea3a8636682c2c4e681f7f286f3.png)

 #### Device paths
+A device path is a data structure that is composed of one or more device path nodes

 #### EFI Driver Model